Jesus Christ Superstar

 1. ALL assignments and examinations MUST be completed or taken at the time scheduled.
 Make-up tests will only be given in the event of an emergency and will receive 10-point reduction in grade for each day they are late (i.e., a score of 80 on a make-up test or paper will be recorded as a 70, 60 50, etc).
 The grade on any exam not taken or assignment not completed will be zero.
 Similarly, incomplete course grades (I) will be reduced by 10 points when they are completed.

 2. Attendance will not be taken, but absence from class is NOT an acceptable excuse for a student's failure to complete an assignment or examination.
 It is the student's responsibility to obtain the necessary information on days that he or she misses class.
 In addition, a student who regularly misses class cannot expect special consideration in the event of poor grades.
 Furthermore, 20% of a student’s grade in the course is based on participation, which includes both attendance and participation in class discussions.
 Everyone in the class begins with a "C" (73) for participation, and an individual's grade increases or decreases depending on the quality of their participation.
-While I don’t grade down for one or two classes missed, I do expect students to attend all classes, and excessive absences result in a reduced grade for participation.
+While I don’t grade down for a single class missed, I do expect students to attend all classes, and excessive absences result in a reduced grade for participation.
 (Obviously, if a student is not in class, participation for that day is zero.)
 I also assign a higher participation grade for those students who come to class prepared to contribute positively to class discussions or who discuss issues with me through email.
 Conversely, I assign a lower grade for those students who come to class unprepared, who do not participate in class discussions or whose classroom behavior is either inappropriate or disruptive.

 3. All written assignments MUST be typed.
 Handwritten materials will NOT be accepted.